thisis239141495/thisis239141495.github.io/_pages/about.md

 These are the questions I am trying to answer through my research:
 * How can reinforcement learning be used to assist or enhance decsion-making in human-managed systems under high-stress conditions?
 * How can algorithm optimized models be restructured to better fit the specific demands of resource-constrained social-scale systems?
-* How can we ensure the scalability of learning-based solutions in social-scale systems, such that they remain robust and efficient when deployed across diverse, large-scale environments?
+* How can we ensure the scalability of learning-based solutions, such that they remain robust and efficient when deployed across diverse, large-scale environments?

 Ultimately, I seek to design learning-based decision-making systems that are not only mathematically and algorithmically efficient, but also deployable, adaptive, and impactful in real-world, human-centric domains.